Inspirational travel series

 - Tareq Taylor: In Tareq Taylors matresa (2021), the Swedish chef travels with his father and brother to Israel, going back to the family roots.
 It’s very touching to see them returning to places they haven’t visited since they were small children.

 - Expedition Unknown: The main premise of exploring archeological mysteries is interesting, but Josh Gates can be quite tiresome in the long run.
-He tries to be a mix of Indiana Jones and Lara Croft, but mostly turns into a parody version.
+He tries to be a mix of Indiana Jones and Lara Croft, but all too often turns into a parody version.

 - Julia Bradbury: If you want a more traditional travel program, Julia has a travel show where she visits Australia, the Greek islands and more.